screen-share/element-capture/questionnaire.md

 No. (Other than that the user agent's native UI will inform the user that tab-capture is being used.
 This feature builds on top of tab-capture; the native UI will have been shown regardless.)

+### 2.12 What temporary identifiers do the features in this specification create or expose to the web?

 ### 2.13.
 How does this specification distinguish between behavior in first-party and third-party contexts?

 This feature does not distinguish first-party and third-party contexts.